textpattern/textpattern.github.io/development/index.md

 The most practical (and most popular) plugins fall into more than one category, because a plugin is really nothing more than a container for code.
 If it provides functionality in multiple ways, it's likely providing more benefit to the user.

-Plugins can also be public-side or admin-side, or be one of several types that correspond to all of the above (see [How plugins are loaded](#how-plugins-are-loaded)).
+Plugins can also be public-side or administration-side, or be one of several types that correspond to all of the above (see [How plugins are loaded](#how-plugins-are-loaded)).

 ### Front-end plugins